tinymce/tinymce-docs/_includes/configuration/rtc_server_disconnected.md

 The `reason` field will have one of the following values.

 `client_update_required`
-: This error indicates the RTC plugin is out of date and cannot connect to an active session for the supplied `rtc_document_id`.
+: This error indicates the RTC plugin is out-of-date and cannot connect to an active session for the supplied `rtc_document_id`.
 This can happen on startup, but is more common at runtime during editor upgrades.
 The suggested message recommends the user reload the page.

 `encryption`
-: Indicates a failure on startup either in the cryptography process or `rtc_encryption_provider`.
-This usually means there is an error in the editor configuration.
+: Indicates a failure at startup either: in the cryptography process or the configured `rtc_encryption_provider` function.
+This may be caused by an error in the editor configuration.

 `jwt`
-: Indicates a problem with `rtc_token_provider`.
+: Indicates a problem with the configured `rtc_token_provider` function.
 Either the provider returned a rejected promise, the returned object structure was incorrect, or the token was invalid.

 `content`
-: Indicates a problem with `rtc_initial_content_provider`.
+: Indicates a problem with the configured `rtc_initial_content_provider` function.
 Either the provider returned a rejected promise or the returned object structure was incorrect.

 `general`
 : A generic error for reasons that do not yet have a category.
 Details will be printed to the browser console.